isomerpages/gb-assist/pages/solutionrepo/solution952.md

 ### Description

 VersaFleet Transport Management Software (TMS) automates logistics processes for wholesale and distribution operations.
 Map-based planning with scheduled route optimisation, coupled with auto-tagging of jobs based on geographical locations facilitate and simplify the business operation.
 Wholesaler are able to have better monitoring and control over the on-going activities through this solution.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Versafleet-WS_Annex3_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria